Block vulnerable applications

-When users try to access a blocked application, they'll receive a message informing them that the application has been blocked by their organization.
+When users try to access a blocked application, they receive a message informing them that the application has been blocked by their organization.
 This message is customizable.

 End-user updating blocked applications

 A commonly asked question is how does an end-user update a blocked application?
 The block is enforced by blocking the executable file.
-Some applications, such as Firefox, rely on a separate update executable which, will not be blocked by this feature.
-In other cases when the application requires the main executable file to update, it is recommended to either implement the block in warn mode (so that the end-user can bypass the block) or the end-user can delete the application (if no vital information is stored on the client) and reinstalls the application.
+Some applications, such as Firefox, rely on a separate update executable, which won't be blocked by this feature.
+In other cases when the application requires the main executable file to update, it's recommended to either implement the block in warn mode (so that the end-user can bypass the block) or the end-user can delete the application (if no vital information is stored on the client) and reinstalls the application.